- This event has passed.

 - Understand the importance of multidisciplinary collaboration

-Approved PACE Program Provider FAGD/MAGD Credit Approval does not imply acceptance by a state or provincial board of dentistry or AGD endorsement.
-Provider #210738
+Women in Dentistry is a locally approved PACE Program Provider for FAGD/MAGD Credit.
+Approval does not imply acceptance by any regulatory authority or AGD endorsement.
+10/1/2019 to 9/30/2022.
+Provider #210738.